kubereboot/kured/README.md

 performs safe automatic node reboots when the need to do so is indicated by the package management system of the underlying OS.

-* Watches for the presence of a reboot sentinel e.g. `/var/run/reboot-required`
+* Watches for the presence of a reboot sentinel file e.g. `/var/run/reboot-required` or the successful run of a sentinel command.
 * Utilises a lock in the API server to ensure only one node reboots at a time
 * Optionally defers reboots in the presence of active Prometheus alerts or selected pods